openvex/examples/tutorials/tutorial02-merge.md

 VEX [documents](https://github.com/openvex/spec/blob/main/OPENVEX-SPEC.md#document-1)
 contain one or more [VEX statements](https://github.com/openvex/spec/blob/main/OPENVEX-SPEC.md#statement).

-VEX statetements are designed to be standalone.
-No matter if they are moved to another document, embedded or combined or split from equivalent statements their message and meaning remains the same: How a vulnerability is known to affect a software product.
+VEX statements are designed to be standalone.
+No matter if they are moved to another document, embedded, combined or split from equivalent statements – their message and meaning remains the same: How a vulnerability is known to affect a software product.

 ## Why Merge VEX Documents?

-The self sustaining nature of the statments makes merging documents possible.
+The self sustaining nature of the statements makes merging documents possible.
 There are a couple of reasons why we may want to merge documents.

 ### Combining many Documents

-VEX data describes the knowledge a vulnerability has over time.
-A VEX statement expresses the known exploitabilty at a point in time and can be overriden by new documents that capture the latest impact information.
+VEX data describes the knowledge a vulnerability has _over time_.
+A VEX statement expresses the known exploitability at a point in time and can be overridden by new documents that capture the latest impact information.

 There can be more than one authoritative source of VEX information.
-The consumer of the VEX documents will ultimately be the judge on who they trust whe it comes to reading VEX data.
+The consumer of the VEX documents will ultimately be the judge on who they trust when it comes to reading VEX data.
 VEX documents can originate from a number of issuers:

 - The software author
 - A distributor or repackager
-- An independent scurity researcher
+- An independent security researcher
 - An Auditor
 - The internal security team in an organization

 The VEX impact history can be assembled from multiple documents but sometimes having just one document may be preferred.

-### Assembling a Product's Metadata out of Many Components'
+### Assembling a Product's Metadata out of Many Components

 Modern software products incorporate many components.
 Each of these components can be considered a "product" in the VEX sense.
 Authors and other people may be issuing VEX Statements about them.
-In order to generate a VEX document of a product with many components, we may need to pull into the document all known information its components.
+To generate a VEX document for a product with multiple components, it may be necessary to aggregate all known information about these subcomponents into a single document.

-Instead of providing many individual VEX documents, a software author may combine all the known VEX data of their dependencies into a VEX document cataloguing known exploitability data.
+Instead of providing many individual VEX documents, a software author may combine all the known VEX data of their dependencies into a single VEX document, cataloging all known exploitability data.

 ## Merging with `vexctl`

 To combine documents, `vexctl` has a `merge` subcommand.
-The invocation is simple enough: when running it, simply pass all the documents you want to merge and it will combine lla documents into one.
-This example can be run within the vexctl repo.
+The invocation is simple enough: when running it, simply pass all the documents you want to merge and it will combine all documents into one.

-Lets inspect the contents of the documents:
+Let's generate inspect the contents of some example documents:

 ```console
 vexctl create "pkg:generic/product@1.0.0" CVE-1234-5678 under_investigation | tee document1.vex.json